Case of the Missing SMT Pads

 Everyone loves a good mystery, unless, of course, that mystery has to do with something important that's missing from your valuable circuit boards!
-We often discuss methods of repairing circuit boards, and things that are already on the board - but what about replacing surface mount pads that were never there to begin with?
+We often discuss methods for repairing circuit boards and things already on the board - but what about replacing surface mount pads that were never originally there?

-Here's a mystery that could well be called Case of the Missing SMT Pads, and in this example, "Whodunit" wasn't as important as "Who's-gonna-fix-it in time to meet a shipping deadline.
+Here's a mystery that could well be called Case of the Missing SMT Pads, and in this example, "Whodunit" wasn't as crucial as "Who's-gonna-fix-it in time to meet a shipping deadline.

-In essence, this customer needed two new SMT pads so that a chip capacitor could be installed between a surface signal trace and a ground layer.
+In essence, this customer needed two new SMT pads to install a chip capacitor between a surface signal trace and a ground layer.
 Surface wires were unacceptable.

 Figure 1: Pads were missing and needed to be replaced in the locations outlined.

 The first step was to prepare the area.
 A milling machine outfitted with a .025" end mill was used to accurately remove the thin surface coating at the two individual pad locations and cut out the conductor section where the new pad on the left would be added.